Drennan98/Super-Sports-Quiz/README.md

 - My brother Sean, who took the time to test the project at various stages of development.

 - I used this [walkthrough](https://simplestepscode.com/javascript-quiz-tutorial/) to help me structure the array of questions in the JavaScript file.

+- I want to thank the Slack community for helping me out when needed and providing valuable feedback.

+- The Code Institute tutors for responding to my queries.